daisvke/bomberman/README.md

-# so_long
+# bomberman

-This project is a small 2D Bomberman-style game created using **minilibx**, a graphics library used at 42.
+This 42 School project, originally named 'so_long', is a small 2D Bomberman-style game created using **minilibx**, a graphics library used at 42.
 The game features textures, sprites, and tile-based design.

 https://user-images.githubusercontent.com/65622360/137594197-e525784d-8baf-49d2-9584-9888fe649215.mov